-Due to the urgent need to reduce the risk of exposure to COVID-19 for Hospice Care Plus patients, families, visitors, and staff, we have implemented new visitor restrictions and protocols at our Compassionate Care Center.
+As a healthcare setting, we follow CDC guidance to reduce the risk of exposure to COVID-19 for Hospice Care Plus patients, families, visitors, and staff.
+The following guidelines apply to visits at our Compassionate Care Center.

 Please check back frequently, as protocols may change.
 We will also share revised restrictions and protocols on our Facebook page.

-- We ask that visitors be limited to two at a time.
+- We ask that visitors be limited to three at a time.

-- Please limit minor visitors to children 14 years of age or older.
-Exceptions may be made when the patient is at the end of life or when a patient has young children.
-Please contact us to discuss potential exceptions.
+- Please limit minor visitors to children 10 years of age or older.
+Exceptions may be made when the patient is at the end of life.

 - The Compassionate Care Center doors are locked at all times.